Aaron-Thomas-Blessen/CodeCrypt/README.md

 3. **Generate Keys:** Cryptographic keys are automatically generated if required by the chosen algorithm.
 4. **Encrypt/Decrypt:** Perform encryption or decryption and view the results.
 5. **Explore Concepts:** Access tutorials and educational content to learn more about cryptographic principles and techniques.
-6. SignUp to create Account and save progress.
+6. Sign up to create an Account and save progress.

 ## Feedback

 We're constantly striving to improve CodeCrypt to provide the best possible experience for our users.
-If you have any feedback, suggestions, or encounter any issues while using our platform, please don't hesitate to contact us.
+If you have any feedback, or suggestions, or encounter any issues while using our platform, please don't hesitate to contact us.
 Your input is invaluable in helping us enhance our product and deliver exceptional results.

 ## Contact Us